SunlayGGX/Storm/README.md

 - **maxDensityError (positive float, facultative)**: This is the max density error under which we would continue the prediction iteration (or until maxPredictIteration hit).
 It should be less or equal than 0.
 Default value is 0.01.
 - **neighborCheckStep (positive integer, facultative)**: This is a char between 1 and 255.
 This specify that we will recompute the neighborhood every neighborCheckStep step.
 Default is 1 (we recompute each step of the simulation).
 - **collidingFluidRemoval (boolean, facultative)**: If true, the fluid particle colliding with already existing rigid body particle will be removed at initialization time.
 This does not reproduce the behavior of SplishSplash.
 Default is true.
+- **allowNoFluid (boolean, facultative)**: If true, we will allow the scene config file to not have any fluid (useful for testing rigid body features without minding particles while developping).
+Default is false.

 #### Graphics